 Woodland Birds, Pacific Northwest

-The Pacific Wren was once thought to be a winter wren, but now is considered to be a separate wren that lives along the Pacific Northwest coast.
+The Pacific Wren was once thought to be a winter wren but now is considered to be a separate wren that lives along the BC coast.

 The adult pacific wren grows to a length of 10 centimeters, weighs 14 grams and has a wingspan of 13 centimeters.
 The adult male and female are both light brown with off-white breast feathers.
 They have a short, pointed bill.
 The juvenile is a lighter color than the adults.

-The pacific wren has a hard time living through long periods of freezing temperatures.
-Its small body looses heat very quickly.
-Also, the pacific wren has a hard time finding insects to eat when the ground is covered with snow.
+The Pacific wren has a hard time living through long periods of freezing temperatures.
+Its small body loses heat very quickly.
+Also, the Pacific wren has a hard time finding insects to eat when the ground is covered with snow.
 It often gets together with other winter wrens in a community.

 The community is formed when birds attract one another with a series of loud calls.
 The small community of birds often uses an abandoned building or nest as a roosting site.

-The pacific wrens lives on a diet of insects, spiders, small beetles, crane flies, mosquitoes, ants, aphids, and spiders.
+The Pacific wrens live on a diet of insects, spiders, small beetles, crane flies, mosquitoes, ants, aphids, and spiders.
 It also eats the pupae of butterflies and moths.
 They also eat snails, slugs, and an occasional small fish or moth.